linker3000/Z80-Board/README.md

 If you do use a 7805 linear regulator it will likely need a suitable heatsink, especially if using a supply voltage above 9V.
 The decoupling capacitor requirements are also different from the Murata part, so check the data sheet.
 7805 linear regulators have a short circuit current limit of around 250-400mA, depending on manufacturer and exact model; this will be enough to damage parts or make things get hot under fault conditions, so you may want to fit a suitable (1A) fuse or polyfuse if you think your board's going to be treated roughly.

 Due to the dropout voltage of the regulator (switched or linear), plus the protection diode drop, the minimum board input voltage is around 8-9V.
+The total current consumption with the CF card in place is 175mA @ 8V, rising to around 230mA with the I/O port fitted.

 ### USB-Serial adaptor notes